Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of invertible matrices

 \begin{theorem}[$\fact{13}$, complex] For any $n\times n$ complex invertible matrix $G$, there exist \begin{itemize} \item An $n\times n$ unitary matrix $U\in\un{n}$, \item An $n\times n$ complex orthogonal matrix $O\in\ortho{n, \mathbb{C}}$, \item A unique $n\times n$ positive diagonal matrix $\Sigma$ (up to diagonal permutation), \end{itemize} such that the following factorization holds:

 \end{theorem}

-Already introduced in \eqref{eq:orthosvdintro}, this is another variant of the SVD with $\beta$-orthogonal groups $\Ortho_\beta(n)$.
+Already introduced in \eqref{eq:orthosvdintro}, Theorem \ref{thm:F13complex} is another variant of the SVD with $\beta$-orthogonal groups $\Ortho_\beta(n)$.
 As discussed in Section \ref{sec:folding}, the right folding of Theorem \ref{thm:F13complex} is the famous \textit{Takagi factorization}.
-Before presenting the Takagi factorization, we introduce a Lemma. \begin{lemma}[Cholesky-like factorization for complex symmetric matrix] For any complex symmetric matrix $A$, there exists a complex lower triangular matrix $L$ such that $A = LL^T$. \end{lemma} \begin{proof} We prove it by the construction.
-By elementary row operation matrices $L_j$ we can diagonalize $A$ by multiplying $L_j$ on the left and $L_j^T$ on the right.
-The resulting $D$ is a complex diagonal matrix, which we can take the square root.
-Let $L:= (\prod L_j^{-1})\sqrt{D}$ then $A = LL^T$ \end{proof}
+Before presenting the Takagi factorization, we need a Lemma. \begin{lemma} The set $\{G^TG:G\in\gl{n, \mathbb{C}}\}$ is equal to the set of all invertible complex symmetric matrices.
+In other words, for any invertible complex symmetric matrix $A$, there exists a complex invertible matrix $G$ such that $A = G^TG$ holds. \end{lemma} \begin{proof} This is easily proved by the Takagi factorization (Theorem \ref{thm:Takagicomp}).
+However, since we will use this Lemma to prove Theorem \ref{thm:Takagicomp}, we proceed differently.
+Select a polynomial interpolation $p$ of the matrix square root function (with analytic branches on the eigenvalues of $A$) on $A$, which satisfies $p(A)^2 = A$ (for example, Lagrange-Hermite interpolating polynomial).
+This agrees with the usual definition of the square root of a complex matrix, see \cite[Chapter 6]{horn1991topics}.
+Since $A$ is complex symmetric, $p(A)$ is also complex symmetric.
+Thus, letting $G = p(A)$ we have $G^TG = G^2 = A$. \end{proof}

-By Lemma \ref{lem:cholcompsym}, any invertible complex symmetric matrix can be expressed as $GG^T$, for some complex invertible matrix $G$.
-The Takagi factorization follows. \begin{theorem}[Takagi factorization] For any $n\times n$ square complex symmetric matrix $A$, there exist a unitary matrix $U\in\un{n}$ and a real nonnegative diagonal matrix $\Lambda$ such that the following factorization holds:
+The Takagi factorization follows from the right folding of \eqref{eq:F13complex}.
+In \cite{bunse1988singular}, Theorem \ref{thm:Takagicomp} is also called the symmetric singular value decomposition. \begin{theorem}[Takagi factorization] For any $n\times n$ square invertible complex symmetric matrix $A$, there exist a unitary matrix $U\in\un{n}$ and a real positive diagonal matrix $\Lambda$ such that the following factorization holds:

 Note that the transpose is the regular transpose, not the conjugate transpose. \end{theorem}